elydre/vlink-profan/README.md

 # vlink

+> link support in profanOS has been stopped since kernel 1.1.8b (May 2024), the use of tcc as a linker is strongly recommended

 A portable linker for multiple file formats.

 vlink is a portable linker, written in ANSI-C, that can read and write a wide range of object- and executable file formats.
 It can be used to link a specific target format from several different input file formats, or for converting, stripping and manipulating files.